Omega Seamaster Cal.552 18ct 1959

 The Omega Seamaster was introduced by Omega in 1948 and has remained in production continuously ever since.

 Here we have a rare, early Omega Seamaster with the Calibre 552 automatic movement and heavy-duty 18ct gold case, from 1959.
-This example has a wonderful previously restored silver-white dial, with ‘pencil’ hour indices and 3, 6, 9, 12 Arabic numerals.
+This example has a wonderful previously restored silver-white dial which carries a mix of ‘pencil’ hour indices and 3, 6, 9, 12 Arabic numerals.
 This is Omega model reference 14700 SC.

-Omega Seamaster watches have always been highly regarded for their accuracy and dependability so these are considered one of the most practical everyday vintage watches one can buy.
+Omega Seamaster watches have always been highly regarded for their accuracy and dependability and are considered one of the most practical everyday vintage watches one can buy.

 This dial has been previously restored to a very high standard and is in simply wonderful condition.

-The Omega Cal.552, 24 Jewel automatic movement fitted to this watch was one of Omega’s most successful movements, remaining in production for almost 20 years.
+The Omega Calibre 552, 24 Jewel automatic movement fitted to this watch was one of Omega’s most successful movements, remaining in production for almost 20 years.

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.